Röntgen (crater)

 Röntgen is a relatively large lunar impact crater that lies along the northwestern limb of the Moon.
 Its northwestern outer rim is partly overlain by the crater Nernst.
-Both Nernst and Röntgen overlie the eastern rim of the much larger walled plain Lorentz.
+Both Nernst and Röntgen overlie the eastern rim of the much larger Lorentz, a walled plain.
 The smaller crater Aston is separated from the eastern edge of Röntgen by only a few kilometers of terrain.
 To the south-southeast is Voskresenskiy.

 The outer rim of Röntgen has been heavily eroded by subsequent impacts, and it now forms an uneven, jumbled ring of ridges in the surface.
 There is a relatively fresh, cup-shaped crater along the common rim between Röntgen and Nernst.
+The infrared spectrum of pure crystalline plagioclase has been identified on the northwest rim.
 The interior floor of Röntgen is nearly level, with only a few patches of uneven terrain near the edges and a low ridge near the midpoint.
 The surface of the floor is marked by a few small and several tiny craterlets.

-Prior to formal naming by the IAU in 1964, Röntgen was called Crater 184.
+This crater is named after German physicist and 1901 Nobel laureate Wilhelm C. Röntgen (1845–1923).
+Prior to its designation being formally adopted by the International Astronomical Union in 1964, Röntgen was called Crater 184.
 A crater south of Röntgen that is currently unnamed was called Crater 185.